-Fires are limited to the barbecue stands provided at each site.
-Hoot Hollow is reservable.
+Fires are limited to the barbecue stands at each site.
+The Hoot Hollow picnic area is reservable.

 Hiking and Biking

 See scenic vistas of the marshes from the boardwalk near the Visitor Center, and view San Francisco Bay and southern Alameda County from the hills.
 Cycle 3.5 miles of the paved Bayview Trail, which connects with 11 miles of bicycle trail along the south levee of Alameda Creek Trail.